0graph/QLearn/README.md

 - `Data Augementation:` allow option to generate n augmented rasters for training
 - `Class Weightings:` Ignore index is not enough if multiple classes should be ignored, allow training weights to be specified for each class for CrossEntropyLoss
 - `Confidence Level:` Confidence levels should be able to be specified in predict, and tensor probabilities below that should be set to the specified NODATA value
+- `Save Best Model:` To avoid overfitting, after a certain amount of time without improvement the best model can be saved
+- `Custom Parameters:` allow the user to specify custom input parameters like [learning rate, depth, dropout, etc.]

 #### Refactoring
 - Move WriteRasterData from QLearnPredict to QLearnUtils